 + PRO: Lots of choices and diverse neighbourhoods

-There really is something for everyone in Jacksonville, from young professionals looking to be close to the action of downtown Jacksonville, to families who need access to good public schools, and retirees looking for communal living options close to the sea.
-Regardless of whether prospective residents are looking for a spacious family home, a modern apartment or luxury condo, there is a wide range of housing options in Jacksonville.
+There really is something for everyone in Jacksonville, from young professionals looking to be close to the action of downtown Jacksonville, to families who need access to good public schools, or retirees looking for communal living options close to the sea.
+Whether you're looking for a spacious family home, a modern apartment or a luxury condo, there's a wide range of housing options in Jacksonville.

 - CON: It can get expensive

-There is no doubt that there is a lot of investment potential when it comes to property in Jacksonville.
-While it is certainly possible to find affordable housing in the city, those looking to live in sought-after locations near downtown Jacksonville can expect to fork out for the privilege.
+There's a lot of investment potential when it comes to property in Jacksonville.
+While finding affordable housing in the city is certainly possible, those looking to live in sought-after locations near downtown Jacksonville can expect to fork out for the privilege.
 Riverside living and ocean views don’t come cheap, either.

 Getting around in Jacksonville